sjkelleyjr/Deadlock/chapters_2/chapter_11.md

 "We can deliver the research study as our primary Q4 deliverable," Jordan said.
 "And we can include some prototype features that demonstrate the concepts we're researching."

-"Prototype features that prove why their approach doesn't work," Alex added.
+"Prototype features that prove why their approach doesn't work," Alex added. "brilliant."

 Vincent smiled.
 "This is exactly the kind of thinking I was looking for.
 You're turning a challenge into an opportunity."